thijsvb/VirtualExposition/Documentation/MRContext.md

 ## HTC Vive
 I’ll also be taking a look at the HTC Vive, specifically the program Tilt Brush by Google, since that’s what was used to make the art for the Virtual Exposition.

-The Vive is closer to a virtual environment, since most of the world around you is Computer Generated.
+The Vive is more of an augmented virtual environment, since most of the world around you is Computer Generated.
 The only real elements are the size of the environment and the tracked HMD and controllers.

 The EWK is very high for the Vive, it knows what the controllers and headset are and where they are in relation to the room (actually the base stations).